mjc-school/MJC-School/stage #0/module #1. Java Overview/content.md

 - Enhanced for each loop
 - Static imports
 - New concurrency utilities in java.util.concurrent
-- Scanner class for parsing data from various input streams and buffers.
+- Scanner class for parsing data from various input streams and buffers

-- Java 8.
+Java 8:
 - Lambda expression support in APIs
 - Stream API
 - Functional interface and default methods
 - Optionals
 - Annotation on Java Types
 - Unsigned Integer Arithmetic
 - Repeating annotations
 - New Date and Time API
 - Remove the permanent generation from GC

-- Java 9.
+Java 9:
 - Java platform module system
 - Interface Private Methods
 - HTTP 2 Client
 - JShell – REPL Tool
 - Platform and JVM Logging

-## How the code is compiled and why cross-platform is needed in Java.
+## How the code is compiled and why cross-platform is needed in Java

 In some programming languages, code is compiled into native code for a specific architecture.
 And if we run such code in another platform, with a different architecture (processor, operating system), then most likely, this code will not work.
 The C compiler works in a similar way.
 The code written by a programmer is compiled into native code, understandable by the specific architecture in which it is written.